MicrosoftDocs/entra-docs/docs/identity-platform/howto-convert-app-to-be-multi-tenant.md

 ## Understand user and admin consent and make appropriate code changes

 For a user to sign in to an application in Microsoft Entra ID, the application must be represented in the user’s tenant.
-This allows the organization to do things like apply unique policies when users from their tenant sign in to the application.
+The organization is then allowed to do things like apply unique policies when users from their tenant sign in to the application.
 For a single-tenant application, one can use the registration via the [Microsoft Entra admin center](https://entra.microsoft.com).

 For a multitenant application, the initial registration for the application resides in the Microsoft Entra tenant used by the developer.
 When a user from a different tenant signs in to the application for the first time, Microsoft Entra ID asks them to consent to the permissions requested by the application.
 If they consent, then a representation of the application called a *service principal* is created in the user’s tenant, and sign-in can continue.
 A delegation is also created in the directory that records the user’s consent to the application.
 For details on the application's Application and ServicePrincipal objects, and how they relate to each other, see [Application objects and service principal objects](app-objects-and-service-principals.md).